ngmigrate/ngmigrate.github.io/CONTRIBUTING.md

 ### Submitting a PR

-Submit a PR to our `master` branch, we'll review, make any necessary additions if needed and then merge once ready.
+Submit a PR to a new branch, we'll review, make any necessary additions if needed and then merge once ready.
 After final review, please squash all commits before we merge.

 ## Issues and Bugs